 How Long Does a Site Migration Take?

 This is the most important question for many business owners since no one wants to be surprised by a longer-than-expected downtime.
-The good news is that most site migrations won’t involve any downtime at all — the new site should be live before the old one is archived — but migration is still a potentially time-consuming process, and you may have to put other updates on hold in the meantime.
+The good news is that most site migrations won’t involve any downtime at all — the new site should be live before the old one is archived — but migrating to a new hosting provider is still a potentially time-consuming process, and you may have to put other updates on hold in the meantime.

-Because migration speed depends on variables such as the size of your website, the platform (or platforms) involved and how experienced your migration team is, it’s almost impossible to estimate how long it will ultimately take.
-That said, automation tools and an experienced migration team can make the entire process faster and more efficient, especially if you avoid making costly mistakes that require lengthy fixes.
+Because migration speed depends on variables such as the size of your website, the hosting provider involved, the hosting service or plan you chose and how experienced your migration team is, it’s almost impossible to estimate how long it will ultimately take.
+That said, automation tools and an experienced migration team can make the entire process faster and more efficient, especially if you want to avoid making costly mistakes that require lengthy fixes.

 A Few Tips and Tricks